Optimize Task Management to Improve Collaboration Among The Accounting Team

 The third step for better interaction in an accounting team is to break up complex processes into several task management workflows.

-Period-ends and year-ends are challenging because they involve several employees carrying out several tasks before a given process can be considered completed, whether that involves high-volume transaction matching or a reconciliation of accounts.
-By dividing the tasks into main and sub-tasks, the team can experience more visibility and control in their everyday processes.
+Month-ends and year-ends are challenging because they involve several employees carrying out tasks before a given process can be considered complete, such as transaction matching or account reconciliations.
+The team can experience more visibility and control in everyday processes by dividing the tasks into main and sub-tasks.
 Each employee can monitor the status of their tasks themselves and gain insight into the average workdays of their colleagues.

 If you do not utilize a digital task management system today, you should consider acquiring one.
 Not only will it make the planning of period-ends and year-ends much more efficient, but it will also help employees to establish themselves quickly and without starting from scratch before each period-end.